0xpolarzero/chainlink-fall-2022-hackathon/README.md

     -> We need a step between the website & the contract that can't be processed if directly interacting with the contract -> Maybe the uploads to ipfs & arweave can contain a file with the key and an external adapter (with upkeep) can check its validity?
 Limits the needed memory for the function (but how to read the arweave zip...)

-# Raw ideas

-- Fund the contract and allow all users to not pay anything, but needs to embeed the signature with data in each transaction

 # TODO

 - [x] Let user upload PDF when creating a promise
 - [x] External adapter for Twitter verification + emit event with verified Twitter handle so it can be added to the search options (only verified)
-- [ ] event PromiseContractCreated: only non-modifiable parameters (contract, owner, IPFS uri)
+- ❌ event PromiseContractCreated: only non-modifiable parameters (contract, owner, IPFS uri)
-  - [ ] fetch all other data from the child contract and not factory
+  - [x] fetch all other data from the child contract and not factory
-  - [ ] on modification (through factory) emit an event, catch it in graph (new handler) but modify the state in the child
+  - [x] on modification (through factory) emit an event, catch it in graph (new handler) but modify the state in the child
-  - like this, locked state takes more sense
-  - [ ] allow adding participant, modify Twitter handle
+  - [x] allow adding participant, ❌ modify Twitter handle
-  - [ ] find a way to verify a child contract with constructor parameters
-- [ ] Periodically backup all data to Arweave (and let it be known in the promise UI) OR Web3.Storage (unpin all then pin again)
+- ❌ Periodically backup all data to Arweave (and let it be known in the promise UI) OR Web3.Storage (unpin all then pin again)
   - Along with the way to incencitize users to pin that data, it provides multiple ways to keep it stored (and prevent both me from deleting it and users from providing an URI they are the only one to pin and could delete)
   - OR performUpkeep each time a promise is sent to pin the URI
-- [ ] Modal to interact with created or involved contracts
+- [x] Modal to interact with created or involved contracts
-  - [ ] Don't let interact if the contract is cancelled
+  - [x] Don't let interact if the contract is locked
-    - [ ] Both in the contract and the frontend
+    - [x] Both in the contract and the frontend
-  - [ ] Let the user verify Twitter (if not already)
+  - [x] Let the user verify Twitter (if not already)
-    - [ ] Both in the contract and the frontend
+    - [x] Both in the contract and the frontend
-    - [ ] In contract, if a twitter is provided (not '') then it needs to be validated for validating
+    - [x] In contract, if a twitter is provided (not '') then it needs to be validated for validating
-    - [ ] Maybe: generate a RN with Chainlink, generate a text with address & number, tweet it, read twitter for last tweets (Do not refresh the page!)
+    - ❌ Maybe: generate a RN with Chainlink, generate a text with address & number, tweet it, read twitter for last tweets (Do not refresh the page!)
-  - [ ] Let the user validate the contract
+  - [x] Let the user validate the contract
-    - [ ] Both in the contract and the frontend
+    - [x] Both in the contract and the frontend
-- [ ] Display ENS everywhere, allow to search for ENS
+- 🚩 [ ] Display ENS everywhere, allow to search for ENS
-- [ ] Add a button to say if there is a bug
+- 🚩 [ ] Add a button to say if there is a bug
-- [ ] Monitor contracts with Slither, Tenderly
+- 🚩🚩 [ ] Monitor contracts with Slither, Tenderly
-- [ ] Verify the contract when it's created from factory
+- 🚩[ ] Verify the contract when it's created from factory (EA + Automation)

 ## Later

-- Don't use web3.storage for the PDF, use IPFS directly, since it has a limit of 5GiB
+- How to bypass web3.storage 5GiB limit?
 - Add other KYC methods (Lens)
 - Use a proxy to be able to change the implementation
-- Let the signers upload different versions of the roadmap and keep it in a single page
+- Let the signers upload different versions of the content and keep it in a single page
-- Connection with Web3Auth -> needs relay for meta transactions
+- Implement relay for meta transactions: separate whiletisted to non-whitelisted
-- Allow whitelisted users (through a NFT, to avoid botting) to vote on the roadmap
+- Allow whitelisted users (through a token, to avoid botting) to vote on the content reputation?
-  - Something like reputation, need to figure out a way to issue the NFTs to reputables users
+  - Need to figure out a way to issue the tokens to "reputables" users → e.g. contributors in recognized DAOs

 ## Steps

 Deploy contracts

 - PromiseFactory, VerifyStorage, VerifyTwitter

 Set verifiers

 - PromiseFactory.setVerifyStorage(VerifyStorage.address)
 - PromiseFactory.setVerifyTwitter(VerifyTwitter.address)

-  _Fund contracts with Link_ -> if not, we won't be able to create promises -> maybe better to use an upkeep / check the balance often
+_Fund contracts with Link_ -> if not, we won't be able to create promises

+-> maybe better to use an upkeep / check the balance often

 - VerifyStorage
 - VerifyTwitter